namannj15/Rock-Paper-Scissors-Using-Socket-Server/README.md

 ## Overview

-This is a simple game of tic-tac-toe developed in Python.
+This is a simple game of rock-paper-scissors developed in Python.
 It allows two players to play with one another on different command lines through networking.
 The server starts the game by *first* running `server.py`, waiting for the client to connect by *then* running `client.py`.
 Once their connected, the game itself starts.